The type of eye cancer you have depends on the type of cell the cancer started in.

 - are elderly

-Intraocular lymphoma is generally treated in the same way as a lymphoma anywhere else in the body.
+Primary intraocular lymphoma and ocular adnexal lymphoma is generally treated in the same way as a lymphoma anywhere else in the body.
+They are usually treated with radiotherapy to the eye and chemotherapy.
+Other treatments may include immunotherapy.

 There are two main types of cancers of the eyeball that develop in children.
 These are: